revisit-studies/reVISit-studies.github.io/docs/designing-studies/study-sequences.md

 In this case all participants will first see `introduction` and `consent`, and then randomly either `trial1` or `trial2` first, and then the other trial second, followed by the `post-survey` for everyone.

 Studies can be nested to arbitrary depths.
-A frequent use case is a within subjects study where you want to randomize the order a participant sees two conditions in, an then also randomize the order of the trials within each condition.
+A frequent use case is a within subjects study where you want to randomize the order a participant sees two conditions in, and then also randomize the order of the trials within each condition.
 That would look like the following.

 ```
  sequence: {